-Andrew M Sidebottom is registered under the Data Protection Act 1998, Registration Number 26420995.
-The company also aims to comply with all legislation arising from the General Data Protection Regulation (GDPR), which takes effect in May 2018.
+Andrew M Sidebottom is registered under the Data Protection Act 1998, Registration Number ZA546153.
+The company also aims to comply with all legislation arising from the General Data Protection Regulation (GDPR), effective from May 2018.

 About the Data We Control

 The data that we control is principally in the form of test results arising from psychometric assessments taken by candidates.
 Typically, that data is ‘raw’, meaning that it requires some kind of processing for it to be meaningful.

 The personal data collected as part of the assessment process is minimal.
 By necessity, we require the name and gender of the candidate (see below: ‘How We Identify Candidates’).
 We also require the email address of candidates in order to communicate with them and issue administration instructions.

 Some online systems require the candidate’s email address as a means of ensuring system security (ie: username with a password set by the candidate).

 Any other personal information which may be requested by systems, including age, occupation, educational background, etc. is optional.
 We do not collect wider personal / biographical data, such as ethnic origin, religion, Trade Union membership, marital status, etc.

 The raw data from assessments is held on secure servers which are managed by third-party test publishers.
 We take all reasonable steps to ensure data protection.
 We only use test publishers of the highest professional standing, who also comply with Data Protection legislation and the regulations set out in GDPR.